Introduction

 Seed Selection

-Choose a grass seed variety suitable for your local climate and soil type.
-Consult a local garden center if you need recommendations for the best seed varieties.
+Choose a grass seed that is suitable for your local climate and soil conditions.
+If uncertain, consult with a local garden center for guidance on the best seed varieties for your region.

 -